cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    start remediating your code before you see a Pentest report.
    {{% /alert %}}

-1. Once the pentest is complete, we replace the "In Review" label with "Remediation."
+1. Once the pentest is complete, we replace the _Planned_ label with _Remediation_.
 1. You can start assessing all discovered vulnerabilities.
 In the Cobalt app, navigate to **Pentests**.
 Select your pentest, and navigate to the Findings tab.
-   - Scroll down until you see "Activity."
+   - Scroll down until you see **Activity**.
 Depending on your assessment, you can set the finding to one of the following states:

      - Pending Fix, when your developers are remediating the finding.